Asyiqinkay/Profile-website/README.md

 # Profile-website
-This project for assignment IML470
+This project for individual assignment for subject IML470.